 • Has sound judgement when responding to safeguarding concerns and assessing risk.

-Your enthusiasm and personal approach are as important to us as your experience.
+Your skills, enthusiasm and personal approach are as important to us as your experience.
 If you do not meet every point in the job description but believe you have the transferable skills to succeed in the role, we would still welcome your application.

 Working pattern and location

-This role is primarily based at the Royal United Hospital in Bath, with travel around B&NES to support the young people you are working with, for example, to visit local schools or youth groups.
-As part of the OTR team, you will also have access to our office and meeting rooms in central Bath.
+This role is primarily based at the Royal United Hospital in Bath, with some travel around B&NES to support the CYP on your CAMHS caseload.
+You would also spend some time each week at the CAMHS office in Keynsham.
+As an OTR employee, you would also have access to our office and meeting rooms in central Bath.

 Applicants must have the ability to travel within and outside the local authority, including to areas where there is no public transport.